chinaHewei/happy-learning/java/java-primitive-type.md

         System.out.println(byteFiled);

         byte byteLocalVariable;
-        // Not ok, compile error: Error:(15, 28) java: variable byteLocalVariable might not have been initialized System.out.println(byteLocalVariable);
+        // Not ok, will cause compile error:
+        // Error:(15, 28) java: variable byteLocalVariable might not have been initialized System.out.println(byteLocalVariable);
     }
 }